 Several in April

 One of my favorite free things to do in San Francisco in April is to take advantage of the free admission days at SF's top museums.
 Each month on designated days, institutions like the Asian Art Museum, Conservatory of Flowers, de Young, Legion of Honor, Museum of Craft & Design, and others allow visitors to get in and enjoy their regular exhibits completely free of charge.

 This is a huge benefit to folks traveling on a budget, as tickets can be pricey.
 Check the calendar in the link below to plan your free museum trips.

-Enjoy the Pacific Inter-Club Yachting Association's Opening Day on the Bay celebration in April.
-Each year for the last century, San Francisco has hosted a parade of boats big and small along the waterfront to celebrate the first day of yachting season.
+Enjoy the St. Francis Yacht Club's Opening Day on the Bay celebration in April.
+The last Sunday of the month, every year, San Francisco hosts a parade of boats big and small along the waterfront to celebrate the first day of yachting season.